OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/04-reading-switch.md

 This circuit will keep the switch, but route the output of the switch to the Omega instead, and have it controll the LED through a GPIO.

 1. Remove the LED and its resistor from the breadboard.
-1. Connect GPIO 0 on the Expansion Dock to the button pin using a jumper wire from the Expansion Dock to the breadboard.
+1. Connect `GPIO0` on the Expansion Dock to the button pin using a jumper wire from the Expansion Dock to the breadboard.
 1. Place the LED back on the breadboard by doing the following:
-    1. Connect the cathode to GPIO 1 using a jumper wire from the breadboard to the Expansion Dock.
+    1. Connect the cathode to `GPIO1` using a jumper wire from the breadboard to the Expansion Dock.
-    1. Connect the anode to one end of the (// TODO: resistor value) resistor.
+    1. Connect the anode to one end of the 200Ω resistor.
 1. Connect the other end of that resistor to ground.

 Your circuit should look like this: